Vasaka leaf benefits: uses for Vasaka leaf and tips on adding it to your regimen

 Ayurveda is one of the world's oldest alternative medicinal traditions (dating back to ~5000 BC in ancient India) and has celebrated the benefits of Adhatoda vasica (Vasaka) for centuries– but only recently has the ancient herb gained attention in the scientific community.

 So, what are the Vasaka leaf benefits you should be aware of - and how can you experience the benefits yourself?
 You’ve come to the right place.
-We’ll unveil all the benefits of Vasaka leaf below and introduce you to our lung supplement that features it as one of many powerful ingredients.
+We’ll unveil all the benefits of Vasaka leaf below.

 What is Vasaka Leaf?